 My name is Nina Hampton.
-I'm a teacher, wife and mom to a busy 4-year-old boy.
-I am also a cancer warrior.
-I found a tiny, pea-sized lump in my right breast while in the shower on 7th October 2020, aged 38 years old.
-I saw my GP on 8th October 2020 and visited the Breast Clinic on 14th October 2020 for a mammogram, ultra-sound and biopsy and got the news on 15th October 2020 that I had Breast Cancer (we later discovered it was an invasive ductal carcinoma, stage 1, grade 2 cancer).
+I'm a teacher, wife and mom to a busy 6 year-old boy.
+I am also a stage 4 cancer warrior.
+I found a tiny, pea-sized lump in my breast while in the shower in October 2020, aged 38 years old.
+A week later it was confirmed as cancerous.
+My initial diagnosis was invasive ductal carcinoma, stage 1, grade 2 cancer.

 "One day you will tell your story of how you've overcome what you are going through now, and it will become part of someone else's survival guide."

-I have started an Instagram account called @faith_love_and_breastcancer to share my cancer journey and to connect with and support other breast cancer warriors.
+I have started an Instagram account called faith_love_and_breastcancer to share my journey.

 I pray all cancer warriors can feel God’s peace on this journey.
 And know that they can take all their feelings and leave them at Jesus feet… the fear, the anger, the anxiety, the frustration, the jealousy… all of it!
 Jesus is ready to take our burdens and love us as we are.
 We don’t need to walk this road alone!